nickeblewis/nicklewis.net.7/blog/how-this-site-is-built.md

 ## Sanity.io

-Currently used for the Photos section
+Currently used for the Photos section and potentially more of the site in the future.

 ## The Costs